Embracing New Beginnings by Granting Yourself Grace to Start Slow

 Removing distractions or temptations that hinder progress.

-Surrounding yourself with encouraging people.
+Surrounding myself with encouraging people.

 Keeping tools or resources handy, like workout clothes or healthy snacks.